The scariest scenario is having a sick and crying baby in the middle of the night without proper medicine on hand.

 Water isn’t enough to hydrate your baby, and you need an electrolyte solution to keep up with the loss of liquid.

 It may be tempting, though, to feed your baby with a lot of Pedialyte.
-But be cautious of how much Pedialyte you give, especially to 6-month-old babies.
+But be cautious of the dosage of Pedialyte you give.

 How Long Does Pedialyte Last?
 Does It Go Bad?